niftools/blender_niftools_addon/docs/user/features/geometry/geometry.rst

 **Example:**

 #. :ref:`Create a mesh-object <geometry-mesh>`.
+	you will need to add a second layer manually by clicking the + button in the vertex colors control panel located in the object data menu. use the slider on the right side to change the level of shading with white being fully visible and black being fully transparent.
 #.
-Switch to Vertex Paint mode, If there are no vertex color layers this will create a new layer.
+Switch to Vertex Paint mode, If there are no vertex colour layers this will create a new layer.
-	you will need to add a second layer manually by clicking the + button in the vertex colors control panel located in the object data menu.
 #.
-In the brush menu on the left side of the screen, leave the color selector in the center and
+In the brush menu on the left side of the screen, leave the colour selector in the centre and
-	use the slider on the right side to change the level of shading with white being fully visible and black being fully transparent.
 #.
 Apply the shading to the vertices just as you would for :ref:`Vertex Color <geometry-vertexcolor>`

 **Notes:**